AaronLi43/PrivacyDemo/PROMPT_COMPARISON.md

 DECISION GUIDELINES:
 - If user response is brief (1-2 sentences):
   * For background questions: shouldProceed = true (allow quick progression)
-  * For main questions: shouldProceed = false, suggest follow-up questions
+  * For main questions: shouldProceed = false, suggest follow-up questions (unless user clearly states they don't have experience)
 - If user response is moderate (3-4 sentences with some detail):
   * For background questions: shouldProceed = true (sufficient for background)
   * For main questions: shouldProceed = true (user has shared sufficient information)
 - If user response is comprehensive (3-4 sentences with specific examples): shouldProceed = true
 - If user has shared a personal story or specific experience, proceed to next question
+- If user indicates they don't have experience with the topic, proceed to next question
 - For final questions: allow completion after 2-3 exchanges if user has shared personal stories

 FOLLOW-UP MODE GUIDELINES: